-- The book is meant to teach us about dangers involved in both giving and taking.
-Why is it helpful to look at both dangers together? - If you spoil a child, are you showing the child respect? - What happens if we give too much?
-What happens next? - How can educators learn from the story?
-What about parents? - o Are you/they making some of the same mistakes as the trees? - Can helping people too much be disrespectful? - Can helping people too much make them weak? - O How are these dangers related or interdependent? - Why does the boy just take? - Where do you think he learned this behaviour? - Is the tree responsible for the boys behaviour in any way? - The boy sees himself as a victim.
-Why?
-Why is this victim identity so important to the story? - How might the tree be responsible for the boy feeling helpless to solve his own problems? - Is the tree a victim?
+- The book is meant to help us think about the dangers involved with both giving and taking.
+Why is it helpful to look at both dangers together? - If you spoil a child, are you showing the child respect? - Why does the boy act so selfishly? - What happens if we give too much?
+What happens next? - ➤ How can educators learn from the story?
+What about parents? - o Are you/they making some of the same mistakes as the trees? - Can helping people too much be disrespectful? - Can helping people too much make them weak? - o How are these dangers related or interdependent? - Why does the boy just take? - > Where do you think he learned this behaviour? - > Is the tree responsible for the boy's behaviour in any way? - Why does the boy see himself as a victim? - O Why is this victim identity so important to the story? - > How might the tree be responsible for the boy feeling helpless to solve his own problems? - Is the tree a victim?
 If so, how?
-If not, why? - How might the way that the tree treated the boy when he asks for things make her partly responsible for the way that he eventually treats her? - Both the tree and the narrator refer to the boy as a boy even after he has grown up.
-How does the tree getting stuck treating the boy as a boy make it hard for him to handle adult responsibility? - Could the tree be fairly compared to the devouring mother from Freud's adaptation of Oedipal myths? - How might the tree be using the boy? - Who has the power in the relationship? - Could the tree be using her role as a nurturer to the boy to fill some other hole in herself? - Could she be stunting the boy's development because she needs him to stay a child for the sake of her own self-esteem? - How could the tree have helped the boy in a way that respected him? - How would you feel if you were the tree? - The story doesn't give a clear moral guide or even an obvious ending.
-What does the last picture mean? - Was the tree really happy?
-Look at the different times the book says she is or isn't. - What does "happy" really mean?
-Can it be easily and precisely defined?

-- Why do you think Shel Silverstein left things in such an unclear way?
+If not, why? - How might the way that the tree treated the boy when he asks for things make her partly responsible for the way that he eventually treats her? - ➤ Both the tree and the narrator refer to the boy as a boy even after he has grown up.
+How does the tree getting stuck treating the boy as a boy make it hard for him to handle adult responsibility? - Could the tree be fairly compared to the devouring mother from Freud's adaptation of the Oedipal myths? - ➤ How might the tree be using the boy? - Who has the power in the relationship? - Could the tree be using her role as a nurturer to the boy to fill some other hole in herself? - Could she be stunting the boy's development because she "needs" him to stay a child for the sake of her own self-esteem? - ➤ How could the tree have helped the boy in a way that respected him? - How would you feel if you were the tree? - The story doesn't give a clear moral guide or even an obvious ending.
+What do you think the last picture means? - Was the tree really happy?
+Look at the different times the book says she is or isn't to get clues. - ➤ What does "happy" really mean?
+Can it be easily and precisely defined? - Why do you think Shel Silverstein left things in such an unclear way?
 Is life clear?
 Do all parents do a perfect job raising their children? - How might the story be a metaphor for humanity's relationship with the environment?
 This book was written in 1964 before we had a good understanding of climate change, but some people were already beginning to see issues with the way people treated nature.
-Is it more or less relevant now? - How can the story help us think about ubuntu?
+Is it more or less relevant now?

+➤ How can the story help us think about ubuntu?